Efficacy of Multi-strain Probiotic Supplementation on Growth Performance of Sirohi Kids

 Conclusion

 In conclusion, the results of present study showed that supplementation of multi-strain probiotic preparation @ 5g/kid/d for 90 days augment the growth performance of growing Sirohi kids under arid condition.
 Probiotics can serve as a natural alternative to antibiotics for promoting growth and preventing disease.
-This is particularly important in the context of antibiotic resistance and the need for sustainable farming practices
+This is particularly important in the context of antibiotic resistance and the need for sustainable farming practices.

 References